neutralinojs/neutralinojs/hackathons/hacktoberfest.md

 Fix the select issue and submit changes via a [pull request](https://help.github.com/articles/about-pull-requests/)

-Submit up to *5* pull requests and wait till we merge those..
+Submit *5* or pull requests and wait till we merge those..

 Congrats!! you have completed Hacktoberfest challenge.